DoneDeal0/Talkr/README.md

 #### PLURAL

 - To handle plural, just add a `count` property to the object
-- To make it work, you need to provide both a `default` and `plural` values in your JSON files.
+- To make it work, you need to provide both `default` and `plural` values to your JSON files.

 ```javascript
 import React, {useState} from "react";